open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

 infrastructure, authentication system, API endpoints, and middleware have been implemented and are now running on Deno Deploy.

+We are now focusing on developing a client SDK to make it easier for applications to integrate with the Crosspost API.

 ## Recent Changes

+- **Started SDK development**: Created SDK directory structure, README.md, and memory bank documentation for the client SDK.
 - **Completed migration from Cloudflare Workers to Deno Deploy**
 - Switched from itty-router to Hono for HTTP routing
 - Replaced Cloudflare KV with Deno KV for token storage